wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (8) The International Bureau shall carry out any other tasks assigned to it.

-### Article 56 Committee for Technical Cooperation
+### Article 56---Committee for Technical Cooperation

 *   (1) The Assembly shall establish a Committee for Technical Cooperation (referred to in this Article as ""the Committee"").